 For the current fiscal year, the Company anticipates incurring a loss as a result of general and administrative accounting expenses, and expenses associated with reporting under the Securities Exchange Act of 1934, and expenses associated with locating and evaluating acquisition candidates.
-The Company anticipates that until a business combination is completed with an acquisition candidate, it will not generate revenues and may continue to operate at a loss after completing a business.
+The Company anticipates that until a business combination is completed with an acquisition candidate, it will not generate revenues and may continue to operate at a loss after completing a business combination, depending upon the performance of the acquired business.